paolosalvatori/jmeter-distributed-test-harness/README.md

 - [Infrastructure Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/vminsights-enable-overview)

 # Deployment #
-You can use the **azuredeploy.json** ARM template to deploy the JMeter test harness.
-You can edit the **azuredeploy.parameters.json** file to customize the installation.
+You can use the **azuredeploy.json** ARM template and parameters file included in this repository to deploy the JMeter test harness.
+Make sure to edit the **azuredeploy.parameters.json** file to customize the installation.
 In particular, you can customize the list of virtual machines by editing the **virtualMachines** parameter in the parameters file.
+You can also use the **deploy.sh** Bash script to deploy the ARM template.

 # Testing #
 You can connect to the JMeter master node with the credentials specified in the ARM template to run tests using the JMeter UI or command-line tool.
 For more information on how to run tests on remote nodes, see: